holmesjoli/dataValidR/README.md

 #### Numeric tests

--   **test_less_than_value**: tests all values in a dataframe column/series are less than the specified upper bound
+-   **test_exclu_upper**: tests all values in a dataframe column/series are less than the specified upper bound
--   **test_less_than_or_equal_value**: tests all values in a dataframe column/series are less than or equal to the specified upper bound
+-   **test_inclu_upper**: tests all values in a dataframe column/series are less than or equal to the specified upper bound
--   **test_greater_than_value**: tests all values in a dataframe column/series are greater than the specified lower bound
+-   **test_exclu_lower**: tests all values in a dataframe column/series are greater than the specified lower bound
--   **test_greater_than_or_equal_value**: tests all values in a dataframe column/series are greater than or equal to the specified lower bound
+-   **test_inclu_lower**: tests all values in a dataframe column/series are greater than or equal to the specified lower bound
--   **test_inclu_value_range**: tests all values are in a dataframe column/series are less than or equal to the upper bound and greater than or equal to the lower bound
+-   **test_inclu_lower_inclu_upper**: tests all values are in a dataframe column/series are less than or equal to the upper bound and greater than or equal to the lower bound
--   **test_exclu_value_range**: tests all values in a dataframe column/series are less than the upper bound and greater than the lower bound
+-   **test_exclu_lower_exclu_upper**: tests all values in a dataframe column/series are less than the upper bound and greater than the lower bound
--   **test_exclu_lower_inclu_upper_range**: tests that all values in a dataframe column/series are less than or equal to the upper bound and greater than the lower bound
+-   **test_exclu_lower_inclu_upper**: tests that all values in a dataframe column/series are less than or equal to the upper bound and greater than the lower bound
--   **test_inclu_lower_exclu_upper_range**: tests that all values in a dataframe column/series are less than the upper bound or greater than or equal to the lower bound
+-   **test_inclu_lower_exclu_upper**: tests that all values in a dataframe column/series are less than the upper bound or greater than or equal to the lower bound